-- archaeologists recently found an ancient vessel with a prototype electrolyte.
-Perhaps he really could generate energy;
+- Archaeologists recently found an ancient vessel with a prototype electrolyte, which actually could generate energy.

-- leaked products do not harm a person even if they get on the skin.
-But the eyes need to be protected – the leaking electrolyte causes a chemical burn;
+- If a battery leaks, it won’t harm a person even if it gets on the skin, although the eyes should be protected, as leaking electrolyte causes chemical burns.

-Spend an entire evening without lights on National Flashlight Day!
-Turn off the power at home and have an unusual party.
-Go for a walk with your friends and light the way.
-Choose handheld flashlights, try not to use your phone.
+On National Flashlight Day, spend an evening without electricity.
+Turn off the power at home and have a unique party.
+Go for a walk with your friends and use flashlights, avoiding the use of phones.

 National Flashlight Day is observed on December 21 each year.